kfutak/kfutak.github.io/README.md

 - Integrate existing code with Vue.js
 - Add more comments
 - CSS/HTML course --> review all code (i.e., make links relative with ./, use more specific tags such as main, et cetera)
+- Fix bugs
 - Goals page
 - Projects page (requires adding old projects to GitHub)
 - Blog page
 - Photo gallery page (add more pictures, make more interactive, improve implementation)
 - And more...

+## Bugs
+- The margins/padding on the gallery page